RileyEsch/RileyEsch/README.md

 - 👋 Hi, I’m @RileyEsch
-- 👀 I’m interested in data science, data structuers and machine learning.
+- 👀 I’m interested in data science, data structures and machine learning.
 - 🌱 I’m currently learning as much as possible as I make a transition from aerospace engineering into the computer science field.
 - 💞️ I’m looking to collaborate on any and all projects that will help me gain experience.
 - 📫 For now, the best place to reach me is via my github profile, or email, RileyEschenbach@gmail.com.